Beautiful Herbs: A Shutterstock Licensed Photo

 - Explore Ayurvedic medicine to reduce inflammation and improve the health of your immune system.
 You might consider learning more about Ayurveda’s popular, potent herbs, including Ashwagandha, Amalaki, Guggulu, Triphala, and others.

 Some viruses can be dangerous, even leading to death.
-In all cases, sleep, proper nutrition, and a robust immune system are your best allies.
+In all cases, sleep, proper nutrition, and a robust immune system are your best allies and remedies.
 Here are some natural supplements and remedies that can help you boost your immune system:

 - Wheatgrass, Chlorophyll, and Spirulina